Decision Intelligence in HR: How Smart Data Turns People Decisions into Competitive Advantage

 7. Skills HR Leaders Need in the Age of Decision Intelligence

-To fully benefit from decision intelligence, HR professionals must develop new capabilities:
+To fully benefit from decision intelligence, HR professionals must develop:

 • Data literacy